A List of Common Problems of Moving Overseas for Expats & Global Nomads

 This is also one of the most common problems of moving to another country.
 If you have not found a home to live in your new expat destination, you may feel overwhelmed by navigating through the housing market in a new city.
 You can always reach out to your coworkers or other expats for ideas.
-It’s best to rent first, as you will be able to gauge your likes and dislikes of the neighbourhood.
+It’s best to rent first, as you will be able to gauge your likes and dislikes of the neighborhood.
 It will give you the opportunity to move around before finding the best place to live in.
 You will also need to arrange the transfer and foreign exchange rates when living abroad.

 Managing the common problems of moving abroad

 It is vital to note that many expats, digital nomads, and global citizens handle their challenges differently.
 There are many challenges one will have to go through, but it is always worth it at the end.
 The roller coaster you experience will give you the best experience in your life.